kyeboah/DisasterResponse/.ipynb_checkpoints/README-checkpoint.md

 2. ML Pipeline models/train_classifier.py: Builds the entire ML pipeline and stores in a pickle file
 3. Web App in app folder: creates a visual representation of the model

+The full pipeline is essential in helping responder professionals easily retrieve messages during disasters and to be able to categorise, analyse trends which will enable right allocation of resources with the help of supervised machine learning models.

 ### Files
 1. data/process_data.py: Python script executing the ETL pipeline